 Luke 21:1-4 (ESV)

-Most people that blog are among the richest in the world, not because they are wealthy, but because they have more than 90% of the world’s people.
-In my city, and in cities I’ve visited around the world, there are many who are “generationally”, institutionally, trapped in extreme poverty.
+Most people that blog are among the richest in the world, not because they are wealthy, but because they have more than 90% of the world’s wealth.
+In my city, and in cities I’ve visited around the world, there are many who are systemically or institutionally trapped in extreme poverty.
 They wonder if they will survive another day.

 When I give, I give out of abundance.
 I have not come close to giving all that I have.
 I owe a great debt to God.
 He has given to me with overwhelming generosity.
 Even so, my giving doesn’t compare with His goodness to me.

 We think if we could win a lottery, or get a high paying job, we would be more generous to God.
 But the widow shows us that giving to God has nothing to do with how much we have.
 When Jesus saw a poor widow give her two coins to God, He said she had given all she had.